Kagglizer/01A-backend-sqlserver/README.md

 # 01A-backend-sqlserver
-SQL Server and Fabric Scripts and Design documents
+SQL Server Scripts for tables and stored procedures.

+Main files for Kagglizer are Approaches, Approaches Categories, ApproachesSteps.